lextm/jekyll-theme-chirpy/_posts/2017-7-3-the-store-about-net-cross-platform-ui-frameworks.md

 ---
 > Disclaimer: All contents are based on my personal observation.
 Please leave a comment if you find anything incorrect, and I will revise it often.

+> Current version was written on Feb 14, 2023.

 There are tons of UI frameworks to choose from if you are going to develop a cross platform GUI application in .NET.
 This post tries to list their pros and cons for your reference.
 <!--more-->